Disclosure: This post may contain affiliate links.

 - 2/3 cup all purpose flour regular or gluten free

 - Stir the oats and milk together in a large bowl, then let them sit for 10 minutes which will create an oatmeal-like consistency.
 While you're waiting, melt the coconut oil and the flax eggs.
-To make flax eggs: stir 2 tbsp flaxseed meal and 5 tbsp water together and let the mixture sit for 5-10 minutes.
+To make flax eggs: stir 2 tablespoon flaxseed meal and 5 tablespoon water together and let the mixture sit for 5-10 minutes.

 - Next, add the coconut oil, flax eggs and maple syrup to the bowl with the oats and stir to combine.